BrianHenryIE/php-diff-test/README.md

 Prints a filter to use with PHPUnit or Codeception, so you only run tests relevant to changes in the branch you're working on.

 * Run: `phpunit --filter="$(difftest filter)"` or `codecept run suitename "$(difftest filter)"`.
-* Try just `difftest filter` to see the filter that will be applied, which is effectively `difftest filter --input-files <glob *.cov> --diff-from main --diff-to HEAD^ --granularity line`
+* Try just `difftest filter` to see the filter that will be applied, which is effectively `difftest filter --input-files <glob *.cov> --diff-from main --diff-to HEAD~0 --granularity line`
 * Try `difftest filter --diff-from HEAD~3` to print a shallower filter
 * Try `difftest filter --granularity file` to print a filter which includes all tests that cover any line in changed files (this makes the HTML report make more sense)